bradgrantham/alice5/docs/index.md

 each shader core.
 GPU cores also share a segment of memory at `0x80000000` into which the GPU cores write their rasterized pixels.

-We use the `EBREAK` instruction to indicate completion of the shader program.
-On `EBREAK`, execution halts and a bit is set to indicate completion.
+The `EBREAK` instruction halts execution and a bit is set to indicate completion.

 # RISC-V emulator